Goal

 How long does it take to get an Agreement approved by the Court in South Carolina?

-Once all the agreement is written and signed, it can take as little as three months from the filing date with the Family Court.
+It can take as little as three months from the date of filing with the Family Court once you have an agreement in writing.

-Court time is minimal, as it is only necessary for the approval by the court rather than a lengthy trial.
+Court time is minimal because it is only necessary for the court to issue an approval and grant a divorce, if married, rather than a lengthy trial.

 What are the separation requirements for an Agreement?

-To obtain a divorce, you must be separated for one year or have grounds for divorce.
+To obtain a divorce, you must live separate and apart for one year or have grounds for divorce.
 The grounds for divorce are adultery, drug/alcohol abuse, or physical cruelty.

-If you have not been separated for one year and do not have a ground for divorce, you can still have the agreement approved.
-You must live in separate homes and have lived separately before filing the paperwork with the court.
+You can still address all the other issues if your separation is less than one year, or if you do not have a valid ground for divorce.
+However, you must live in separate homes and have lived separately before filing the paperwork with the court.

 What if we are not married and have children?

-Agreements for custody, parenting time schedules, child support, medical insurance, and other child-related issues can be addressed if you are never married or are already divorced.
+It does not matter whether you are unmarried or already divorced because agreements for custody, parenting time schedules, child support, medical insurance, and other child-related issues can be addressed.

-Marriage does not affect your ability to have an agreement for your children.
+Marriage does not affect your ability to work together to establish a plan for your children.

 What if we have an idea of a schedule for our children but need help?

 There are several options for parenting schedules.
-Our office can provide several options for you and your partner to consider when reaching your agreement.
+Our office can provide several options for you and your partner to consider.

-Consultations and meetings can be held via Zoom.
+Consultations and meetings are held via Zoom.
 Our office will send you a secure link to log into your private room.

 What does the attorney need to draft the Agreement?

-You will receive paperwork for each of the issues of your case.
+You will receive paperwork for each issue in your case.
 The paperwork will help you outline exactly what you and your partner have agreed upon.
-Once you complete the paperwork, the attorney will use the information you both provide to draft your agreement.
+Once you complete the paperwork, the attorney will use the information you both provide to draft the document for your review.

 Financial information is necessary for dividing assets or debts, child support, and alimony, depending on what applies to your case.
 You may have to provide mortgage, retirement, credit card, or other financial statements.

 In all cases, financial information is necessary.
-Regardless of the issues, a financial declaration is required by the court to approve your agreement.
-Our office will provide you will all of the required documents.
+Regardless of the issues, the family court requires a financial declaration to approve your agreement.
+Our office will provide you with all of the required documents.

 How long does it take to draft an Agreement?

-Drafting time varies based on how quickly you provide the information necessary.
-Additionally, the time varies based on how long you and your partner will review the agreement once drafted, as well as any requested changes.
+Drafting time varies depending on how quickly you provide the necessary information.
+Additionally, the time varies based on how long you and your partner review the agreement once drafted, as well as any requested changes.

-Our goal is to complete the process as quickly as possible to allow the parties to move forward.
+Our goal is to complete the process as quickly as possible, allowing the parties to move forward.

 Do we still have to go to Court?